Change baker options#

 ../../_images/setup-baking-delegation.png

-screen showing actions to update baker
+screen showing actions to update validator

 • Closed for new: close the pool to new delegators.
 Existing delegators are not affected.
 You might do this when, for example, the pool is close to meeting one or both of the bounding caps.
-It is the baker’s responsibility to monitor the stake to make pool management decisions.
+It is the validator’s responsibility to monitor the stake to make pool management decisions.

 • Close pool: close a pool permanently.